Murder of Chester Poage: Briley Piper

 Briley Wayne Piper (born March 20, 1980) grew up in Anchorage, Alaska.
 When he was 13, he was arrested for allegedly grabbing a woman and was also arrested for assault after robbing a classmate at knifepoint.
 Prosecutors have argued that Piper was the ringleader of the group and was good at manipulating people.

 Piper pleaded guilty to Poage's death in January 2001, waiving his right to have a jury determine his sentence.
 Judge Warren Johnson sentenced him to death on January 19, 2001.
 At his sentencing hearing, it was revealed that Piper had made plans to escape from jail and tried to enlist other inmates.
 The plan called for an escape in which two female guards would be taken hostage and later killed.
 Piper also indicated that he wanted to kill Elijah Page, whom he suspected of cooperating with the police.

 Prior to sentencing, a tearful Piper had given a statement of remorse.
 However, the prosecution argued that this was a facade.
 Darrell Hoadley's girlfriend testified that Piper had laughed about the murder afterwards.
 Two inmates testified that Piper had told them that he wanted to know what it felt like to kill someone and had found the experience exciting.

 In the letter requesting the end of his appeals, Elijah Page had claimed that it was solely the idea of him and Hoadley to kill Poage and that Piper had wanted nothing to do with the crime.
 He said he'd manipulated and threatened Piper into participating, claiming that he'd threatened to shoot his sister.
 However, Page's sister said these claims were false and had stemmed from her brother's upbringing.
 Since Page's mother and stepfather would routinely blame him whenever something bad happened, he had continued to do so as an adult.
 The courts and prosecutors have backed this view.
 Prison officials described Piper as the ringleader and Page and Hoadley as followers.

-Johnson also noted that unlike his two accomplices, Piper had no explanation for his lifestyle since he had a good upbringing: "I felt sorry, terribly sorry, for your mom and dad.
+Johnson also noted that, unlike his two accomplices, Piper had had a good upbringing: "I felt sorry, terribly sorry, for your mom and dad.
 There's no doubt that at one time you were a good kid and a good scout.
 Somehow, within a few short years, you went from being a good son to a thief, a thug, and eventually a killer."Piper appealed his conviction, and in 2009, the State Supreme Court overturned the death sentence, arguing that a jury should decide his fate.
 The jury sentenced him to death in August 2011, with the sentence being upheld in 2019.
 With the execution of Charles Russell Rhines on November 4, 2019, Piper is now the only person left on death row in South Dakota.
 As of March 2025, Piper's latest appeal to overturn his conviction was denied by the South Dakota District judge.
-He can appeal to U.S. Court of Appeals for the Eighth Court.
-He remains incarcerated at South Dakota State Penitentiary awaiting execution.